How to Get from Incheon Airport to Seoul: AREX, Bus & Taxi Compared

 The downside is cost and traffic.

-Fares from Incheon to central Seoul generally start around 70,000₩ for a standard taxi, and late-night surcharges apply.
+Fares from Incheon to central Seoul generally start around 80,000₩ and can vary depending on traffic and time of day.

 Traffic can add significant time during rush hour.